Introduction

 Note that there is no “alpha α band” in the spectrum above.
 Swan’s equipment was probably not sensitive enough to detect the weak bands actually seen around 600 nm in the red region.
 Nevertheless, these weak bands are also due to C2.
 A sharp line that Swan did report as ‘α’ in his original paper is almost certainly due to sodium, since it corresponds to the Fraunhofer sodium D line seen in the absorption spectrum of the Sun at 589 nm.
 It was most probably observed due to some contaminant in the gas stream that Swan was using.

-Consequently, there is no “alpha” line in the spectrum in Figure 3 which was obtained from a clean, pre-mixed flame of a butane/propane gas mixture (a Campingaz™ Labogaz 206 canister).
+Consequently, there is no alpha line in the spectrum in Figure 3, which was obtained from a clean, pre-mixed flame of a butane/propane gas mixture (a Campingaz™ Labogaz 206 canister).
 There is, however, a strong band at 431 nm that Swan did observe and labelled ζ.
 This is not due to C2 but is actually from the methylidyne radical, CH.
 And around 388 nm, in the violet region, are bands due to CH and CN radicals.

 Enter John Attfield, the first scientist to assign the Swan bands to diatomic carbon, C2.
 Interestingly, Attfield was an accomplished pharmacologist by profession.
 In the summer of 1862 he had been appointed Director of the Laboratories of the School of the Pharmaceutical Society of Great Britain.
-But Attfield had a more than passing interest in spectroscopy and became interested in the C2 enigma.
+But Attfield had a more than passing interest in spectroscopy and became interested in the C2 puzzle.

-(In those days, if you were not a member of this very distinguished society, your original work had to be read out to members by a scientist who was already a member!
+In that year Attfield’s original research in this field was read to the Royal Society of London in a paper called “The Spectrum of Carbon”.
+(In those days, if you were not a member of this very distinguished society, your original work had to be read out to members of the society by a scientist who was already a member!
 Perhaps this is still the case today, but I would need to check.)

 Now we know that Swan considered the bands to be due to some type of hydrocarbon, the two essential components being carbon and hydrogen atoms in his carbohydrgen flames.
 But Attfield challenged this interpretation.
 He showed experimentally that exactly the same bands could be seen in the combustion of the gas cyanogen (CN)2, which at the time was produced by the thermal decomposition of mercuric cyanide.
 Attfield went on to observe the same identical bands in electrical discharges of carbon monoxide (CO) and also with carbon disulphide (CS2).